 Just getting these systems up and running is a challenge.
 They have to be connected within your enterprise and across all your supply chain partners.
 That is tedious, costly and time-consuming.
 And once connected, batch processing between siloed systems means the supply chain is plagued by delays, stale data, inefficiency, and poor decisions.

 Poor planning based on stale data, combined with execution of a plan that doesn’t reflect the current reality, compounds the problem.
-Restaurants are left juggling shortages and excess supplies, while trying to effectively manage LTOs and new menu item introductions.
+Restaurants are left juggling shortages and excess supplies, while trying to effectively manage Limited Time Offers (LTOs) and new menu item introductions.
 The cost to serve the customer skyrockets and customer satisfaction suffers.